 Our view is that these reforms are welcome and necessary.
 However when it comes to instances of sexual violence a different response, based on human rights and criminal accountability is required.

-Our campaign will establish the idea that sexual violence by UN Peacekeepers is a crime that merits a criminal response, and will push to make sure that states who are unable to prosecute perpetrators cannot contribute troops or police.
+Our campaign will establish the idea that sexual violence by UN Peacekeepers is a crime that merits a criminal justice response, and will push to make sure that states who are unable to prosecute perpetrators cannot contribute troops or police.

 Criminal prosecutions for sexual crimes will strike a blow against the culture if impunity that permeates peacekeeping, and so allow the Secretary-General’s reforms to have a chance of making a difference when it comes to broader issues of sexual exploitation and abuse.